 For each initial number of Performance Shares, up to two Manz AG shares may be issued for the respective tranche in accordance with the total degree of target attainment.
-However, the value of the Performance Shares when the option is exercised is limited to 300 % of the value of the Performance Shares at the time of allocation and if this value is exceeded the final number of Performance Shares is correspondingly reduced (cap).
-Furthermore, in the event of extraordinary developments the Supervisory Board and the Managing Board are entitled, at their discretion, to limit the ability of members of the Managing Board and other managers to exercise the granted subscription rights.
+However, the value of the Performance Shares when the option is exercised is limited to 300% of the value of the Performance Shares at the time of allocation, and if this value is exceeded the final number of Performance Shares is correspondingly reduced (cap).
+Furthermore, in the event of extraordinary developments, the Supervisory and Managing Boards are entitled, at their discretion, to limit the ability of members of the Managing Board and other managers to exercise the granted subscription rights.

-Manz AG may fulfill exercised Performance Shares with the issue of new no-par value bearer shares from the Conditional Capital II which was created for this purpose.
+Manz AG may fulfill exercised Performance Shares with the issue of new no-parvalue bearer shares from the Conditional Capital II which was created for this purpose.
 Manz AG is also authorized to deliver treasury shares.
-Furthermore, in lieu of delivering shares, Manz AG is entitled to pay out the value of the shares that would have to be delivered following the exercise of Performance Shares, less the exercise price.
+Furthermore, in lieu of delivering shares, Manz AG is entitled to pay out the value of the shares that would have to be delivered following the exercise of Performance Shares, minus the exercise price.

-c) Subscription rights granted on the basis of the Manz Performance Share Plan 2015
+c) Subscription Rights Granted on the Basis of the Manz Performance Share Plan 2019

-The Supervisory Board granted members of the Managing Board a total of 8,028 subscription rights to up to 16,056 Manz AG shares in the 2015 fiscal year.
-In addition, the Managing Board granted a total of 6,835 subscription rights for up to 13,670 Manz AG shares for the members of the Managing Boards of affiliates and members of Manz AG management below the Managing Board level, as well as members of management of affiliates below the executive level in the 2015 fiscal year.
-As of Wednesday, February 28, 2018, there remains a total of 14,863 subscription rights to up to 29,726 shares in Manz AG.
-Following the expiry of the vesting period and attainment of the targets, the subscription rights may be exercised no earlier than during the 2019 fiscal year.
+The Supervisory Board granted members of the Managing Board a total of 6,078 subscription rights up to 13,998 Manz AG shares during the financial year 2019.
+In addition, the Managing Board granted a total of 13,998 subscription rights for up to 13,670 Manz AG shares to the members of the Managing Boards of affiliated companies and members of Manz AG management below the Managing Board level, as well as members of management of affiliated companies below the executive level during the financial year 2019.
+This includes a total of 13,998 subscription rights for up to 13,670 Manz AG shares as of February 28, 2020.
+Following the expiration of the vesting period and attainment of the targets, the subscription rights may be exercised no earlier than during the financial year 2023 a) Authorization